Currently Documented Edition Signature and Seal Markings:

 However, additional edition I printings may have continued until mid 1933.
 No later edition copies of 46 are currently known.

 The copy illustrated is typical of edition I.

-Rakusan considered 46 to be one of his best designs and included it in at least one formal presentation album between 1935 and 1940.
+Rakusan considered 46 to be one of his best designs and included it in a formal presentation album in 1935 (see below).

 46 is one of the few designs in this series which include any physical features as part of the composition.